hyttmi/cellframe_masternode_inspector/README.md

 # Cellframe Masternode Inspector

-Cellframe Masternode Inspector is a Python-based plugin for retrieving and displaying detailed statistics about your Cellframe node and all supported networks.
-It provides both **system-level** and **network-level** insights via a simple HTTP API using GET requests, authenticated with an access token.
+**Cellframe Masternode Inspector** is a Python plugin for monitoring and managing your Cellframe masternode.
+It provides live system stats and cached network stats through an authenticated HTTP API.
+It supports multiple networks, caches data per network, offloads work to RPC nodes when possible (with automatic local fallback for wallet operations), and refreshes its cache only when the blockchain advances by a configurable number of new blocks.

 ---

 ## Features

-- **System Stats**: Node uptime, version, CPU/memory usage, hostname, service status, and more (always live data).
+- **Live System Stats**: Uptime, CPU/memory usage, IP, hostname, version, and more.
-- **Network Stats**: Block counts, chain size, rewards, wallet balances, signing stats, and more (cached for fast access).
+- **Cached Network Stats**: Block counts, chain size, block rewards, wallet balances, signing stats, token price, and more—on all supported networks.
-- **Multi-Network Support**: Inspector gathers and caches stats for all networks running on your node (e.g. `Backbone`, `KelVPN`, and others).
+- **Multi-Network Support**: Works with all Cellframe networks running on your node (e.g. `Backbone`, `KelVPN`, etc.).
-- **Batch Actions**: Request multiple stats at once via a single query.
+- **Efficient Caching**: Per-network cache is refreshed only when N new blocks are detected (block count threshold), not on a timer.
+- **RPC Node Offload**: Inspector fetches network data from RPC nodes for fast access.
+Wallet queries automatically fall back to the local node if no RPC node is available.
-- **Easy Authentication**: Uses an auto-generated access token (saved in `token.txt`).
+- **Easy Authentication**: All HTTP API requests require an access token.
-- **Flexible Output**: Query specific metrics or use `all` to get everything.
+- **Batch Actions**: Query multiple metrics at once.
-- **Customizable Configuration**: Configure via `cellframe-node.cfg` or drop-in config files.
+- **Flexible Configuration**: Configure via node config or drop-in file.

 ---

 ## How It Works

-- **System Actions:**
-  Always return live data directly from your node.
+- **System actions** always return live, up-to-date data directly from your node.

-- **Network Actions:**
-  All network data (except for `autocollect_status` and `network_status`) is served from a per-network cache for fast access.
-  - The inspector maintains a separate cache for each network supported by your node.
-  - The actions `autocollect_status` and `network_status` always fetch live data.
-  - All other network actions (e.g. block counts, rewards, daily stats) are served from cached values, which are refreshed at the interval specified in the config.
+- **Network actions** (except `network_status` and `autocollect_status`) return cached data, which is refreshed after a configurable number of new blocks are detected (see `block_count_threshold`).
-  - The cacher offloads work to fast RPC nodes when appropriate.
-Fallback to local node is supported if RPC nodes are unresponsive.
+- **Wallet operations** use RPC nodes for speed, but will automatically use your local node if RPC nodes are unavailable.
+- **`network_status` and `autocollect_status`** always provide live data.

 ---

 ## Installation

-### 1. Locate Node Plugin Directory
+### 1. Find Your Plugin Directory

-Your node's plugin directory is typically:
+Typically:
 ```
 /opt/cellframe-node/var/lib/plugins
 ```

-You can confirm this path in your node configuration file (`/opt/cellframe-node/etc/cellframe-node.cfg`):
+Check your node config (`/opt/cellframe-node/etc/cellframe-node.cfg`):
 ```
 [plugins]
 enabled=true